explore, understand & share

 Chugach Museum

-• Family-friendly semi-permanent and traveling exhibitions to be developed and shared throughout the region and beyond, creating opportunities for a variety of audiences to connect with Chugach’s heritage, values, and build community.
+These exhibitions will be shared throughout the Chugach region and beyond, creating meaningful opportunities for diverse audiences to learn from, connect with, and celebrate Chugach heritage and values.

 Featured news